This article is part of a larger series on Business Financing.

-Startups raise funding in multiple rounds from outside investors to fuel growth and expansion.
-To secure their ownership interest, venture capital firms offer startup funding for preferred shares.
-The purpose of naming the Series A, B, C & D funding rounds is to rank payments to investors and ensure earlier investors receive preferential treatment.
+Series A, B, C, and D funding are multiple rounds of venture capital funding.
+Attractive to startups that either can’t qualify for conventional lending or need substantial capital injections, these funds provide financing from outside investors to help fuel growth and expansion.
+The purpose of naming the Series A, B, C, and D funding rounds is to rank payments to investors and ensure earlier investors receive preferential treatment.
+To secure their ownership interest, venture capital firms offer startup funding in exchange for company equity.

 When Startups Raise Series A, B, C & D Funding